Skip to content

 6. Avoid Over-Encapsulation

-Python is a multi-paradigm programming language that can use both simple procedural programming and object-oriented programming.
+Python is a multi-paradigm programming language, allowing both simple procedural programming and object-oriented programming.

-However, in DataFlux Func, to make debugging easier, it is recommended to write code using a more procedural style, avoiding excessive encapsulation.
+However, in DataFlux Func, it is recommended to use a more procedural programming style for ease of debugging, avoiding over-encapsulation.

 For example, the same functionality can be implemented in two different ways: